MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

 where `C_size` is the size of `C` before resizing it.

-``Gu`` and ``Gut``: The is the gridding (sparse) matrix and its transposed matrix used for forward and backward gridding in our iterative non-cartesian reconstructions.
+- ``Gu`` and ``Gut``: The gridding (sparse) matrix and its transposed matrix used for forward and backward gridding in our iterative non-cartesian reconstructions.
+For a static reconstruction...

 Other Arguments
 ---------------